 They must also “disclose any changes to key model characteristics and to the assumptions and parameters used, as well as the reasons for the change,” she said.
 “Changes to the scope of the instruments included within the model and the reasons for those changes must be disclosed as well.”

 Value-at-risk is critical enough to investors that analysts including Guy Moszkowski, formerly of Bank of America Corp.
-(BAC), and Glenn Schorr of Nomura Holdings Inc. asked Dimon during at least three quarterly conference calls about changes in the figure.
+(BAC:US), and Glenn Schorr of Nomura Holdings Inc. asked Dimon during at least three quarterly conference calls about changes in the figure.

 Dimon, responding in April 2009, said that he didn’t “pay that much attention to VaR.”
 In January 2010, he told analysts that it was “really not an accurate measure of risk.”
 JPMorgan uses data going back one year, Dimon said, so the figure might fall just because a volatile week was no longer included in the calculation.
 He didn’t mention then that the models themselves were constantly changing.

 “It was exceedingly difficult for third-party analysts to diagnose the magnitude of JPMorgan’s CIO hedging portfolio risk buildup based on bank-provided disclosures,” David Hendler, an analyst at CreditSights Inc., wrote in a June 18 report.
 Only “on-the-ground” hedge funds trading credit derivatives could discern the buildup, he wrote.

 JPMorgan supplements its VaR modeling with other risk- management tools, including “stress tests,” in which bank officials estimate how trading positions might perform in deteriorating economic conditions or market turmoil, according to the bank’s annual report.
 The results of the internal stress tests aren’t disclosed.